 5. Chong Pang Food Centre

 This food centre has too many good stalls to list.
-From chai tow kueh to kway chap to boneless braised duck, the full list can be found at Jalanjalan's website.
+From chai tow kueh to kway chap to boneless braised duck, you'll be spoiled for choice.

 Fun fact: There are plans to redevelop Chong Pang Market and Food Centre into a community plaza by 2028 - part of the government's plans for a new intergrated development called Chill@Chong Pang comprising swiming pools, fitness studios as well as an upgraded hawker centre.
 But dun kan cheong, you can still enjoy the goodies from the 56 cooked food stalls here - construction for the new integrated develop only starts in the second half of 2022.